-As a busy caregiver, you need all the help you can get.
-These 10 highly recommended books for caregivers offer practical advice for caring for aging parents, emotional support, humor and some simple ways to practice self-care or spend quality time with your loved one.
-We’ve provided links so you can purchase them online, but you can also see if your local library has these caregiver books.
+The role of caregiver is one of the toughest jobs you’ll ever have — and possibly one of the most rewarding.
+It’s easier to navigate the challenges of caregiving for an aging loved one when you can lean on the wisdom and support of others’ experiences.
+These 12 highly recommended books for caregivers offer practical advice, emotional support, humor, and some simple ways to practice self-care or spend quality time with your loved one.
+We’ve provided links so you can purchase them online, but you can also see if your local library has these books for caregivers of elderly parents.
 Many are available as e-books, and you may find some in audiobook format as well.

 New Yorker cartoonist Roz Chast brings her signature humor to the topic of aging parents.
 Told through four-color cartoons, family photos, and documents, this funny and touching memoir brings both comfort and comic relief to family caregivers.